 Aili Mari Tripp is Professor of Political Science and Evjue Bascom Professor in Gender and Women’s Studies at the University of Wisconsin-Madison.
 Tripp’s research has focused on women and politics in Africa, women’s movements in Africa, women and peacebuilding, transnational feminism, African politics (with particular reference to Uganda and Tanzania), and on the informal economy in Africa.
 She is on leave during the Spring 2017 semester, having been awarded an Axel Springer residential fellowship at the American Academy in Berlin.
 Her research involves a comparative study of women and legal reform in North Africa.
 She is also coordinating a related research project on Women and Peacebuilding in Africa, funded by the Carnegie Corporation of New York and the Foreign Ministry of Norway, involving research in northern Nigeria, South Sudan, Sudan, Algeria, and Somalia.
 The researchers are from Nigeria, Uganda, Somalia, Sudan, Norway and the United States.
-She spent 2015-16 in Morocco on a Fulbright fellowship, teaching at Al Akhawayn University and conducting research on women’s rights in North Africa.
+She spent 2015-16 in Morocco on a Fulbright fellowship, conducting research on women’s rights in North Africa.
 She held a Feminist Scholar fellowship from the Center of Research on Gender and Women at the University of Wisconsin-Madison in the Fall of 2016.

 She is author of several award winning books, including Women and Power in Postconflict Africa (2015), Museveni’s Uganda: Paradoxes of Power in a Hybrid Regime (2010), African Women’s Movements: Transforming Political Landscapes (2009) with Isabel Casimiro, Joy Kwesiga, and Alice Mungwa, and Women and Politics in Uganda (2000).
 Her first book was Changing the Rules: The Politics of Liberalization and the Urban Informal Economy in Tanzania (1997).
 She has edited Sub-Saharan Africa: The Greenwood Encyclopedia of Women’s Issues Worldwide (2003), and co-edited (with Myra Marx Ferree and Christina Ewig) Gender, Violence, and Human Security: Critical Feminist Perspectives (2013), (with Myra Marx Ferree) Global Feminism: Transnational Women’s Activism (2006), Organizing, and Human Rights, (with Joy Kwesiga) The Women’s Movement in Uganda: History, Challenges and Prospects (2002) as well as (with Marja-Liisa Swantz) What Went Right in Tanzania?
 People’s Responses to Directed Development (1996).